Updated July 4, 2019

 Informative, yes?
 Let’s go a step further and click on that name.
 That will bring you to this:

 Now you can see when she should be and when.
 If she were going to be located in two places, there would be a drop down arrow noting the other location with times, too.

 To find her, I originally used the “map” option that shows up first when you scroll to characters.
 You can also find characters from a list.
 Click on the three lines in the bottom, right hand portion of this screen:

 And, you’ll be brought to a list.
 It looks like this:

 You can click on the characters here, too, for locations and times.
 See how Goofy has an arrow next to his name?
 As previously mentioned, that means he can be found in more than one location.

-In between super quick bathroom breaks and wardrobe changes because he couldn’t actually be in two places at once because there’s only one Goofy.
+In between snack breaks and super quick naps because he couldn’t actually be in two places at once because there’s only one Goofy.
 Got it?